|

 Punctuality

-and self discipline are pre-requisites of a successful
+and self-discipline are pre-requisites for a successful

 freelance career.
 Before accepting a freelance writing